Recalibrating binary probabilistic classifiers: Appendix

 \subsection{The AUC of discrete auto-calibrated probabilitistic classifiers}

-How to calculate implied AUC for an auto-calibrated\footnote{ The probabilistic classifier $S$ is \emph{auto-calibrated} if for all $s$ in the range of $S$ it holds that $\mu[Y=1\,|\,S=s] = s$ (Tsyplakov~\cite{TsyplakovEvaluation}, Section~2.2). } probabilistic classifier $S$ under a joint distribution $\mu(S,Y)$ of $S$ and $Y \in \mathcal{Y} = \{0, 1\}$?
-We assume here that the distribution of $S$ under distribution $\mu$ is discrete, i.e.\ it is is given by pairs of score values $s_i$ and their probabilities $\mu[S=s_i] = \pi_i >0$, $i=1, \ldots, n$.
-Then it follows from Appendix~\ref{se:defAUC} that
+How to calculate implied AUC for an auto-calibrated\footnote{ The probabilistic classifier $S$ is \emph{auto-calibrated} if for all $s$ in the range of $S$ it holds that $\mu[Y=1\,|\,S=s] = s$ (\citealp{TsyplakovEvaluation}, Section~2.2). } probabilistic classifier $S$ under a joint distribution $\mu(S,Y)$ of $S$ and $Y \in \mathcal{Y} = \{0, 1\}$?
+Here it is assumed that the distribution of $S$ under distribution $\mu$ is discrete, i.e.\ it is is given by pairs of score values $s_i$ and their probabilities $\mu[S=s_i] = \pi_i >0$, $i=1, \ldots, n$.
+Then it follows from the AUC-definition and properties in Section~\ref{se:defAUC} that